Aluvihare

 The suburb is situated on the Kandy-Jaffna highway (A9).

-It was founded by King Devanampiyatissa, around 300 B.C. but did not receive the name Aluvihare until a later date.
+It was founded by Valagamba of Anuradhapura, around 300 B.C. but did not receive the name Aluvihare until a later date.

 The Aluvihare family originated from the area, an important family responsible for looking after the Aluvihare Rock Temple, and thus serving the Buddhist community in Sri Lanka.

-Today, Aluvihare is a popular attraction to both tourists and Buddhists wanting to visit the Aluvihare Rock Temple.
+Today, Aluvihare is a popular attraction for both tourists and Buddhists wishing to visit the Aluvihare Rock Temple.